Auth0x78/Faith-Language/README.md

 ## 🔒 Note

-This repository is **private** and intended for personal compiler development and experimentation.
+This repository is intended for personal compiler development and experimentation.
-Not yet ready for public use or contribution.
+Public use of this repository and contribution to this repository are welcomed!

 ---